dgatf/Oscilloscope/README.md

 <p align="center"><img src="./images/img2.png" width="300"><br>
   <i>Settings</i><br><br></p>

+It is optimized for AVR ATmega MCUs with 13μs sampling resolution.
+For other boards the resolution is 200μs

-Flash oscilloscope.ino to an arduino board.
-In the Oscilloscope gui settings select the serial port with correct properties.
-By default 1000000bps, 8bits, no parity, 1 stop bit and no flow control and an interval of 100us between analog readings.
+Flash _oscilloscope_.
+In the Oscilloscope app configure the serial port.
+By default 1000000bps, 8bits, no parity, 1 stop bit and no flow control.
+Interval is 13μs for AVR ATmega and 200μs for other MCUs

 You can connect any signal up to 5 volts to the analog pin A0.
 For signals over 5V a voltage divider is needed.